 - If your child is absent from school due to illness, please leave a message on the school absence line before 8.30am stating the child’s name, their tutor group and the reason for absence.
 This can be done by calling 023 8045 2105 and pressing option 1 to leave a message.
 Alternatively, email firstname.lastname@example.org before 8.30am with the above information.

 - The school requests that students should not be taken out of school for non-urgent medical appointments.
 If your child has a medical appointment a letter or appointment card must be provided.
 Any absences without proof will be unauthorised.
+These can be handed to the attendance officer when your child signs out, or emailed in to email@example.com

 - If your child is absent with no reason the school will telephone/text and e-mail parents/carers on the first day of absence.
 If you do not respond to the contact the absence will be recorded as unauthorised.